• Skip to primary navigation

 Two six inch round pans with carrot cake batter.

-Step 3: Combine the wet and dry ingredients.
-Stir with a spatula until just combined.
+Step 3: Stir the wet and dry ingredients together with a spatula until just combined.

 Cream cheese frosting in a white bowl with a mixer.

-Step 6: Make the cream cheese frosting.
-Beat the cream cheese and butter with an electric mixer til smooth.
+Step 5: Beat the cream cheese and butter with an electric mixer til smooth.
 With the mixer on low, add the vanilla, salt and powdered sugar.
 Beat 30 seconds then turn mixer up to high for an additional 1-2 minutes.

-Step 7: Frost the cake.
-Top the first layer with 1/2 cup frosting.
+Step 6: Top the first layer with 1/2 cup frosting.
 Place top layer bottom side up.
 Use a spoon or offset spatula to frost.
 Frost the sides.
 Top with chopped nuts, if desired.

-3. Grate the carrots.
-Avoid using store bought carrots.
-To grate your carrots, first rinse then peel them.
+• Avoid using store bought shredded carrots.
+To grate your carrots, rinse then peel them.
 Grate carrots using a box grater or food processor.
-The carrots should be small and light, not large and chunky.

 Recipe FAQs